Azure/azure-remote-rendering-asset-tool/.pipelines/testchecklist.md

   - The material list shows the union of the the materials in the selected entities.
 - Select an entity from the viewport.
 - Select one of the materials from the material list.
-- Select the root node from the scene tree -> The selected material show stay selected, in the larger material list.
+- If you select a child entity and a material from it and then select the parent -> The selected material show stay selected, in the larger material list.
 - Modify the values from the material property editor on the right (for example the albedo color) -> observe the changes in the viewport immediately.

 ## Logs